Welcome to New Mexico IRP Registration Services!

 Do I Need to Display Anything to Prove I Have IRP?

 You’ll receive two pieces of identification to keep with your truck at all times.
 The first is your apportioned license plate, which you’ll need to replace your current license plate with.
 The second is your cab card, which you’ll need to keep in your truck at all times.
 Cab cards replace your old registration paperwork, and you’ll show them to any state official asking for registration.
-These pieces of identification prove to officials that you’ve done your due diligence and purchased what you need.
+These apportioned tags prove to officials that you’ve done your due diligence and purchased what you need.

 Am I Good to Go?